parmes/parmes/solfec/examples/81array.rst

 E5--2600 CPUs.
 Maximum speedups are 3.43/2.49 for the BC/RO--base models and 3.99/2.57 for the BC/RO--fine models.
 We note that currently
 Solfec does not exploit shared memory parallelism.
 The domain decomposition based load balancing may not be a most suitable parallelization strategy for a problem of this size, run on a single cluster node. :numref:`81array-tab4` illustrates the size of the output storage for the tested approaches.
 Naturally, the reduced order models output less, compared to the fully resolved models.
+Finally, video [YT0]_ shows an animated output.

 .. _81array-tab2: